-Our role is to monitor train and station operators’ compliance with their complaints handling procedures and to set out guidance and requirements on what these procedures should contain.
+Our role is to monitor train and station operators’ compliance with their complaints handling procedures and to set out requirements on what these procedures should contain.

 Where things go wrong passengers expect their complaints to be dealt with quickly and efficiently.